 We're honored to feature new fiction by Karen E.F.
 Lerner in Issue Three of Orson's Review.
-Issue Three of Orson's Review will be published on September 24th, 2019.
+Issue Three of Orson's Review was published on September 24th, 2019.

 We're also very fortunate for the time Karen took to chat with us about the writer’s journey.
 Check out the discussion below.

 *The following interview involves Orson's Publishing (OP) and Karen E.F.
 Lerner (KL).